exis9/VisiOS-API/README.md

 ## memStorage_set
 If you pass a key name and value, this will add that key to the memory storage, or update that key's value if it already exists.
-The memory storage is shared among all the VisiOS apps and is cleared when the user closes the tab.
+The memory storage is shared across all VisiOS apps and is cleared when the user closes the tab.

 ```js
 VisiAPI('memStorage_set', {n:'test_key', v:'Wow!!'})